Lim-Wei-Jie/Focustudy/README.md

   * Note that the screens below may defer from yours.

-1. Change directory into the frontend folder.
+1. Change directory to the frontend folder.
 2. Type ```npm run serve``` to run the frontend.
+3. Ctrl + Click or manually go to http://localhost:8000 to see our app!

 ![image](https://user-images.githubusercontent.com/89062463/161932600-d6d1f1a7-6252-411b-a190-3072c56289c6.png)